jeremysik/iil-website/README.md

-# Work Sample - isitlegit.xyz
+# isitlegit.xyz
 Sample of my recent work - View site at https://isitlegit.xyz

-Apart from getting help on the design of the website, everything was done from scratch and developed, deployed and set up by me.
+Apart from getting help on the design of the website, everything was done from scratch by me (development and deployment).

-Time from beginning of development to production deployment: 3.5 weeks~
+Contact: [@JeremySik](https://twitter.com/JeremySik) (DMs are open)

 ## Background
 isitlegit.xyz is an NFT project rating site.

 The home page is a list of NFT projects sorted by "overall rating".
-This is calculated from the following 5 sub-ratings: Personal, Community, Originality, Communication and Consistency.
+This is calculated from the following 5 sub-ratings: Personal, community, originality, communication and consistency.
 Optional sub-ratings which are empty are ignored.

 Anyone with a "genuine" MetaMask wallet is able to connect and rate an NFT project.
 A wallet is considered genuine if it has at least 0.01 ETH or it has made 10 transactions; this was done to make it more difficult for a single person to post multiple ratings on a single project.